mun3/F-ckAvgleAntiAdblock/README.md

 # F-ckAvgleAntiAdblock
-The intrusive ads on avgle.com (NSFW) are intolerable.
-Enough is enough.
+The intrusive ads on avgle.com (NSFW) are intolerable, especially on low-end devices.

 This script is patched regularly until avgle gets it.